artemis-analytics/artemis/docs/cdr.md

 ### Data quality <a name="dataqual"></a>

-The quality of that data is an inherent part of data analysis.
+The data quality is an inherent part of data analysis, and therefore needs to be part of the core design of Artemis.
 The importance of data quality transcends domains of science, engineering, commerce, medicine, public health and policy.
 Traditionally, data quality can be addressed by controlling the measurement and data collection processes and through data ownershp.
-The increased use of administrative data sources poses a challenge on both controlling and accessing the data quality through the traditional control of measurement and collection.
+The increased use of administrative data sources poses a challenge on both ownership and controls of the data.
+Data quality tools, techniques and methodologies will need to evolve.

 In the scientific domain, data quality is generally considered an implicit part of the role of the data user.
 Statistical infrastructure will need support the